Postdoctoral Psychology Fellowship

 Adult Consultation Service

 There are two main functions of this service.
 First, physicians from medical inpatient units in the hospital can request psychological consultations.
 These often focus on issues such as coping after trauma (e.g., motor vehicle accidents, thermal injuries), adjustment to disability or injury, behavior management, and pain management.
-Psychology fellows routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.
+Psychology fellows routinely have opportunities to provide consultative services to patients in the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.

 Second, psychology fellows may be involved in Critical Incident Support to teams around the hospital in response to various identified stressors.